cnpem/ssc-cdi/README.md

 ## Usage

-See the example notebooks in the examples folder
+See examples/ folder for Python notebooks that show how to use package.

 ## Support